CIDRAM/Docs/readme.en.md

 When these directives are left empty, this type of logging will remain disabled.

-##### 11.3.1 reCAPTCHA LOGGING
+##### 11.3.1 CAPTCHA LOGGING

-This type of logging relates specifically to reCAPTCHA instances, and occurs only when a user attempts to complete a reCAPTCHA instance.
+This type of logging relates specifically to CAPTCHA instances, and occurs only when a user attempts to complete a CAPTCHA instance.

-A reCAPTCHA log entry contains the IP address of the user attempting to complete a reCAPTCHA instance, the date and time that the attempt occurred, and the reCAPTCHA state.
-A reCAPTCHA log entry typically looks something like this (as an example):
+A CAPTCHA log entry contains the IP address of the user attempting to complete a CAPTCHA instance, the date and time that the attempt occurred, and the CAPTCHA state.
+A CAPTCHA log entry typically looks something like this (as an example):

 ```
-IP Address: x.x.x.x - Date/Time: Day, dd Mon 20xx hh:ii:ss +0000 - reCAPTCHA State: Passed!
+IP Address: x.x.x.x - Date/Time: Day, dd Mon 20xx hh:ii:ss +0000 - CAPTCHA State: Passed!
 ```

-*The configuration directive responsible for reCAPTCHA logging is:*
+*The configuration directive responsible for CAPTCHA logging is:*
 - `recaptcha` -> `logfile`
 - `hcaptcha` -> `logfile`